StereoKit/StereoKit-Docs/docs/Pages/StereoKit/UI/LastElementActive.md

 ---
 layout: default
 title: UI.LastElementActive
-description: Tells the Active state of the most recent UI element that used an id.
+description: Tells the Active state of the most recently called UI element that used an id.
 ---
 # [UI]({{site.url}}/Pages/StereoKit/UI.html).LastElementActive